italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 - Coherent module: short term for optical transceiver module providing coherent optical modulation capabilities.

 - DWDM module: short term for coherent module supporting the use of a DWDM line system.

-- CMIS: The Common Management Interface Specification is an OIF Implementation Agreement (IA) which provides a well-defined mechanism to initialize and manage optical (and copper) modules in a standard way, while still providing the capability to provide custom functionality.
-This commonality makes integration into different host platforms easier for both the host and module vendors.
-This Implementation Agreement (IA) defines the Common Management Interface.
-Note that CMIS targets any module, not only Coherent ones.
-Specification (CMIS), which may be used by pluggable module or on-board modules, such as QSFP Double Density (QSFP-DD), OSFP, COBO, QSFP, as well as by existing or future module developments with host to module management communication based on a two-wire interface.
-This IA is targeted for systems manufacturers, system integrators, and suppliers of CMIS compliant modules {{CMIS}}.
+- Common Management Interface Specification (CMIS): The Common Management Interface Specification is an Implementation Agreement (IA) developed by the Optical Internet Forum (OIF) {{CMIS}}.
+This specification defines an interface for managing optical (and copper) modules in a standardized way while still permitting vendor-specific functionality.
+It eases the integration of modules supporting the CMIS interface into host platforms from different system vendors.
+It shall be noted that CMIS targets any module, not only coherent optical modules, which is the scope of this document.
+The CMIS interface is applicable to on-board module types (fixed optics) as well as pluggable modules types such as QSFP Double-Density (QSFP-DD), OSFP, COBO, QSFP and other module types.

 - optical module media side: